tito-arch/BABC-2/content/posts/the-great-etherum-merge.md

 +++
 categories = ["Crypto"]
 date = 2022-09-16T23:43:26Z
-description = "BABC Blog was launched on July 22nd,2022 to evangalise " draft = true image = ""
+description = "Ethereum switched from Proof of Work to Proof of Stake to stop alot of energy consumption." draft = true image = "" tags = ["Cryptocurrencies", "Ethereum"] title = "The Great Ethereum merge."
-tags = ["Tito", "Draft"]
-title = "The Great Ethereum merge."
 [cover]
 alt = "The great Ethereum merge."